DBishal13/dbishal13/README.md

 ## Introduction

 I am a graduate student in the Department of Geosciences at Florida Atlantic University, Boca Raton, Florida.
-My research interests include geographic information systems, flood modeling and mapping, remote sensing, and spatial data analysis.
-I always seek collaboration opportunities for work or research in these fields.
+My research interests include geographic information systems (GIS), flood modeling and mapping, remote sensing, and spatial data analysis.
+I am passionate about leveraging GIS technology to solve real-world problems and actively seek collaboration opportunities for work or research in these fields.

+I am open to GIS-related job opportunities and am particularly interested in roles that involve GIS development, spatial data analysis, and remote sensing.
+Please get in touch with me if you are looking for a dedicated and skilled GIS professional.

 ## Featured Projects
 -[Using GIS to address climate change](https://storymaps.arcgis.com/stories/548bdbe9801d4c01a894ffd7b5f58472).